wdzajicek/serviceworkers/_accordions/overview.md

 _To be clear, when I use the word **"hash"** in this document, I'm referring to the hash (i.e. the random looking string of characters) that Webpack calculates from the files it consumed (e.g. `c1ffa09121e3327be06c`{: .code}.)_
 {: .p}

+The two most important APIs used include **Google Sheets** and **Google Docs**.
+I often use the Google Sheets API when I have content/information that updates frequently.
+Instead of running an entire site-build to generate new HTML, the Sheets API allows me to _"fetch"_ new data (held in the spreadsheet) on-the-fly as the user loads the page.
+{: .p}